Cytoplasmic hybrid

 Cybrids are valuable in mitochondrial research and have been used to provide suggestive evidence of mitochondrial involvement in Alzheimer's disease, Parkinson's disease, and other conditions.

-Legal issues
+Legal status in United Kingdom

 Research utilizing cybrid embryos has been hotly contested due to the ethical implications of further cybrid research.
-Recently, the House of Lords passed the Human Fertilisation and Embryology Act 2008, which allows the creation of mixed human-animal embryos for medical purposes only.
+In 2008, the House of Lords passed the Human Fertilisation and Embryology Act 2008, which allows the creation of mixed human-animal embryos for medical purposes only.
 Such cybrids are 99.9% human and 0.1% animal.
 A cybrid may be kept for a maximum of 14 days, owing to the development of the brain and spinal cord, after which time the cybrid must be destroyed.
 During the two-week period, stem cells may be harvested from the cybrid, for research or medical purposes.
 Under no circumstances may a cybrid be implanted into a human uterus.